eBayClassifiedsGroup/update-ts-references/README.md

 ```

 ## using --createPathMappings
 will create path mappings under `compilerOptions` for a better IDE support.
-It respects the `rootDir` if no `rootDir` available it falls back to `src`
+It assumes the source files are under `src`.

 ```json
 {